guitarly/project-2/README.md

   Users can change status of the task.
 (Block, working, testing, completed).

-  Users can delete a task.
+  Users cannot delete a task except the Project Manger.
 The task will be remove it from the model, and from the user which assigned it.

-  The user can remove from the application.
-The user will be remove it from the model, but all tasks which assigned to the user will be in un-assigned tasks box.
+  The user cannot remove the account from the application except the project manager.
+Once the user removed from the model, but all tasks which assigned to the user will be in un-assigned tasks box.

   The PM can go into the un-assigned tasks to assign to other users.